 - A humidifier will help ease congestion.
 If you don’t have a humidifier, you’ll definitely want to get one.
 A humidifier like this one will come in handy the first night your baby catches a cold and has a stuffy nose!
 But in the meantime, it will also help mama sleep better.
 As a bonus, most humidifiers are covered by Healthcare Reimbursement Accounts, so check to see if yours will be reimbursable.

-Another Article You’ll Love: 20+ Baby Products Your Registry Needs
+Another article you’ll love: 20+ Baby Products Your Registry Needs

 - A nourishing lip balm will prevent and repair chapped lips.
 No matter how much water I would drink during the day, it seemed as though I was always waking up to a dry mouth and extremely chapped lips.
 I discovered this truly nourishing Green Tea Sleeping Lip Balm Mask and now it’s the only lip balm I use, no matter the time of day.
 Apply it before bed and when you wake up to help prevent and repair chapped lips.
 A little bit goes a very long way so it lasts forever.
 It even comes with a tiny applicator brush.

 If hypnosis isn’t your thing, another helpful option is to get a sound machine like this one, or this one if you prefer some fancier options.
-We received two for our baby shower and we kept both, one to use permanently in the nursery and the other in our room to help disguise the sounds of the baby monitor that otherwise keep me awake.
+We received two for our baby shower and we kept both, one to use permanently in the nursery and the other in our room to help disguise the sounds of the baby monitor.
 Pink noise (or any of the nature sounds it offers) is a soothing way to mask a snoring partner or to simply get a deeper, more restorative sleep.
 You can choose the sound, color (or no light at all), and even program the sound machine to turn on or off at set times to establish routines.

-Comfortable Clothing essential for pregnancy sleep
+Comfortable clothing essential for pregnancy sleep

 One last way to get better sleep during the third trimester is to change up what you wear to bed.
 Say good-bye to uncomfortable clothing that rides up, bunches, or makes you sweat.
 It’s time to get some of the comfiest pajamas, underwear, and bras you will ever own.

 - Breathable, comfy pajamas are a must.
 These ultra-soft pajamas from Kindred Bravely are both deliciously soft and comfortable and ready for nursing/pumping.
 Some of their pajamas are even available on Amazon for quick delivery.
 This bamboo lounge dress is hands-down my favorite for lounging around the house or for traveling.
 Use code BRAVEMAMA20 for 20% OFF your first purchase.
+And these pants are my absolute favorite lounge pants.
+(I have three pairs!)

-- Finally, the final hack to better sleep in the third trimester is making sure you pee yourself as efficiently as possible.
+- Finally, the last hack to better sleep in the third trimester is making sure you pee yourself as efficiently as possible.
 Whether you sneeze and pee or your baby decides to do a midnight tango on your bladder, it will happen.
 You will pee yourself.
 So when it does happen, get back to sleep as quickly as possible with Always Discreet underwear.
 These underwear are so comfortable and so absorbent that I wore them almost exclusively during the final weeks of my pregnancy.
 It saved me from having to change the sheets in the middle of the night and waking Hubs with the embarrassing news that I peed the bed.
 These were especially a lifesaver when my water broke at 3 a.m. and I didn’t have to clean up a mess between contractions!

 I hope these solutions get you on your way to a better night’s sleep during your pregnancy.
-Don’t forget to check your Healthcare Reimbursement Accounts to get as many things reimbursed as possible!
+Don’t forget to check your Healthcare Reimbursement Accounts to get as many things reimbursed as possible.
 If you have any other tips to share with mamas like you, comment below.
 Happy sleeping, mama, and don’t forget to subscribe for more great tips!